The trees, which are unlike any I’ve seen before.

 They’re bowls of bread filled with cheese and garlic, and cost 389 yen, or US$3.75.

-One night, I lounged in one of those wooden bathtubs (pictured under the trees at center), watching the moon rise, and for one blissful moment felt perfectly at peace with the world.
+Uniquely beautiful and strange use of the English language.
+Built-in tableside taps that dispense hot water for unlimited green tea.
+This delicious savory crepe.
+The sight of herons by the river.
+This beauty brand, which shares my (clearly exotic and glamorous-sounding) name.
+The onsen, aka hot springs.
+One night, I lounged in one of those wooden bathtubs (pictured under the trees at center), watched the moon rise, and for one blissful moment felt perfectly at peace with the world.

 I know it looks grimy, but bear with me.

 If you turn the triangular knob all the way to the left, the water shoots super high (like over 10 feet!).
 Truly, this was one of the things that impressed me most about Japan: mastery of public water fountain design.

 The way restaurant food always comes out looking exactly like it does on the menu.
 They have these plastic food displays outside so you can see what to expect.

 (Not that this food looks very good—Japan is not the place to get pizza—but it suffices as an example of the displays.)

 And how food is always so thoughtfully presented.
 Even a simple side salad gets plated carefully.

 This charming statue of a dog holding a basket.
 This manicured tree.
 Walking along the riverbank alone at night (and never once feeling unsafe).
 Numerous gardens and parks.
 My favorite thing of all: this glorious day of cycling near Mount Fuji.
 Above is my photo of the famous mountain.
 See it there in the background?
 The snow-capped peak is ringed by clouds, at center.